mylms/Arduino-Matrix-Clock/README.md

 Simple Arduino Clock with LED matrix display 32 x 8 pix.
 In this sketch is LedControl library (https://github.com/wayoda/LedControl) used.

 In version 1.4 you can use clock verticaly and show some short messages (you can use two inputs).
+If you connect input 10 and/or 11 to GND you can show one of them.
+Text of message you can upgrade only in code, see row around 400 (look for '//show some message or time').
+More information in code.

 Menu:
 - H: Hours